The taggedPBC: Annotating a massive parallel corpus for crosslinguistic investigations: Methodology

 \subsection{Caveats}

 While automated transfer of POS tags from high-resource languages such as English to low-resource languages has been shown to give decent results, as noted by the literature above, there are some necessary caveats.
 First, limiting the number of sentences does remove some signal along with noise, meaning that it is possible not all word types will be represented in a given language.
-Additionally, mapping infrequent word types or function words, which are often less prominent and more functionally diverse crosslinguistically, will likely be less succcessful.
-At the same time, the large number of parallel sentences for the vast majority of languages in this dataset, and the common method by which they were developed, means that findings are statistically robust.
-As I demonstrate below, despite the caveats presented here, information and features extracted from the dataset comport with expected observations and lead to novel findings.
-This dataset is therefore released with the intention of providing a baseline for future research, with potential for expansion and refinement.
+Along with this, mapping infrequent word types or function words (i.e. \emph{that} in English, \emph{der} in German), which are often less prominent and more functionally diverse crosslinguistically, will likely be less succcessful.
+Another case in point is the presence of such terms as numeral classifiers: many languages require special words or markers that classify nouns being enumerated, but such a class of words is simply not present in other languages, like English.
+Since we are transferring tags from English, word classes like numeral classifiers will not be tagged in this dataset at all, which means there is scope for improving on these annotations.
+At the same time, the large number of parallel sentences for the vast majority of languages in this dataset, and the common method by which they were developed, means that findings for other word types (specifically nouns, proper nouns, pronouns, verbs, and auxiliaries) are statistically robust.